Doi Lang

 Immediately after the army camp the road descends a fairly steep slope and then continues, more or less on the level, for a couple of kilometres.
 It is well worth walking this section as most of the area's specialities have been found her from time to time, including Black-throated Bushtit, Yellow-browed Tit, Crested Finchbill, Black-eared Shrike-babbler, Chestnut-crowned Warbler, Long-tailed Sibia, Whiskered Yuhina and Necklaced Woodpecker.
 Forest understorey species include Chestnut-headed Tesia, Slaty-bellied Tesia, Lesser Shortwing, White-tailed Robinnd, very rarely, Spotted Elachura.

 A good wide track is found on the left at Km 35.8.
 This passes through primary forest, cut-over and cleared areas and runs for about 1.5 kilometres to a blockage across the track - presumably to stop wandering cows.
 The trail continues steeply downward.
-Generally this trail appears quiet but some interesting birds have been found such as White's Thrush, Rusty-cheeked Scimitar Babbler and Grey-headed Parrotbill.
+Generally this trail appears quiet but some interesting birds have been found such as White's Thrush, Red-eyed Scimitar Babbler and Grey-headed Parrotbill.
 It's a good area for Bay Woodpecker and Rusty-naped Pitta occurs.

 The habitat continues in much the same vein to the San Ju viewpoint at Km 38.9, with any area worthy of a stop and investigation.
 Great Barbet is often found.
 After dark Grey Nightjar and Mountain Scops Owl are possible.